bedeoverend/feathers-datastore/README.md

 It's also worth noting that unless you index your datastore properly, you may run into issues running many combined filters.
 See [querying Google Datastore](https://cloud.google.com/datastore/docs/concepts/queries).

+There is also a performance / cost concern with `$select` - as Google Datastore [cannot project](https://cloud.google.com/datastore/docs/concepts/queries#restrictions_on_queries) unindexed properties, this library fetches the entire entity from the database and then filters it out before sending the response.

 ### Credentials
 If you're wishing to manually authenticate using credentials, pass a [credentials object](https://googlecloudplatform.github.io/google-cloud-node/#/docs/datastore/1.0.0/guides/authentication) to the service factory function e.g.